center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Added support for IdP initiated SSO.
   * Added support for IdP-initiated SLO with iFrame type logout.
   * Major updates to iFrame AJAX SLO.
 Improved user experience.
-  * iFrame AJAX SLO is not safe against simultaneous update of the session.
+  * iFrame AJAX SLO is not safe against simulanous update of the session.
   * Added support for bookmarking login pages.
 By adding enough information in the URL to be able to bootstrap a new IdP-initiated SSO and sending.
   * Major updates to the infocard module.
   * Added some handling of isPassive with authentication processing filters.